joshday/OnlineStatsBase.jl/README.md

 - `Weight`: default weight

 ### `fit!` and `value`
 Many parameters are based on [sufficient statistics](https://en.wikipedia.org/wiki/Sufficient_statistic).
 The `fit!` method should update the sufficient statistics and not necessarily the parameter directly.
-If `fit!` does not update the parameter directly, an additional method is required:
+If `fit!` does not update the parameter directly, an additional method is required to create the parameter from the sufficient statistics:

 ```julia
 OnlineStatsBase._value(stat)